caimichael/sequence-jacobian/README.md

 [Click here](https://github.com/shade-econ/sequence-jacobian/archive/master.zip) to download all files as a zip.
 Note: **major update** on July 26, 2019.

+## 0. Branch Notes

+The branch `constrained_multi_root` is for enhancing the functionality of the constrained multivariate residual construction for constrained multivariate root-finding.
+Linear continuation is the default that has already been implemented; however, transforming the search domain using the logistic function/soft-plus function is still be done as well as including the option of turning the root-finding procedure into a general minimization method, using actual constrained minimization algorithms available in scipy.

 ## 1. Resources

 - [Paper](https://shade-econ.github.io/sequence-jacobian/sequence_jacobian_paper.pdf)